Back

 22 August 2025

-Over the years, the documents and processes around registering powers of attorney has changed.
-Our wills, trusts & probate experts look into ‘EPAs vs LPAs’, and why updating to something newer may prove beneficial.
+Over the years, the documents and processes around registering powers of attorney have changed.
+Our wills, trusts & probate experts explore ‘EPAs vs LPAs’, and why updating yours may prove beneficial.

 If you created an enduring power of attorney (EPA) before October 2007, it is worth reviewing to see whether or not it still meets your needs.
 While EPAs remain legally valid, they are sometimes limited in scope and flexibility compared to the modern lasting power of attorney (LPA).
 Here’s what you need to know.